rohan1342997/FallGameJam/README.md

 - Get power ups as you progress * (double jump, triple jump, dash)
 - Higher difficulty as you progress *

+- We could have all the Greek heros and stuff talk about how they thought they could cheat death in little dialog boxes as you pass them

 Art style:
 - Hand drawn art *